 The bill aims to ensure fair treatment of municipal solid waste management systems in Washington by amending existing laws and creating a new exemption for the state's only waste-to-energy facility.
 It is based on a study by the Department of Ecology, which found that this facility emits fewer greenhouse gases compared to traditional landfill disposal methods.
-The legislation introduces a narrow exemption under the Washington cap and invest program, allowing this waste-to-energy facility to be treated equally with other municipal solid waste systems across the state.
+The legislation introduces a narrow exemption under the Washington cap and invest program, allowing this waste-to-energy system to be treated equally with other municipal solid waste management systems across the state.

 Statutes affected: